Learning to Steer Markovian Agents under Model Uncertainty: Introduction

 This paper focuses on situations when an external ``mediator'' exists, who can influence and \emph{steer} the agents' learning dynamics by modifying the original rewards via additional incentives.
-Following the works of \citet{zhang2023steering} and \citet{canyakmaz2024steering} (see more discussion in Sec.~\ref{sec:related_work}), this kind of mediator can be conceptualized in various ways.
+This kind of mediator can be conceptualized in various ways.
 In particular, we can think of a social planner who provides monetary incentives for joint ventures or for adoption of an innovative technology via individual financial subsidies.
 As illustrated on the RHS of Fig.~\ref{fig:StagHunt}-(b), with suitable steering, agents' dynamics can be directed to the best outcome.
-In this paper, we study the problem from the mediator perspective, and focus on developing steering strategies for Markovian agents whose policy learning dynamics only depend on their current policy and on their (modified) reward function.
 Our primary objective is to steer the agents to some desired policies, that is, to minimize the \emph{\textbf{steering gap}} vis-a-vis the target outcome.
 As a secondary objective, the payments to agents regarding the steering rewards should be reasonable, that is, the \emph{\textbf{steering cost}} should be low.